Educational workshops for middle and high school students

 Media: Photographs, administrative documents, legal texts, testimonies, commemorative plaques, video extracts.

-Main activities: Working in a group on archival documents, support with an educational booklet.
+Main activities: Group work on archival documents, support with an educational booklet.

 SIMONE VEIL, A FRENCH STORY